RedisLabs/redislabs-docs/content/embeds/tryout-redisearch-2.md

 OK
 ```

-To add a document specific score, causing the document to appear higher or lower in results, set a value for the `doc_score` field, which we specified as the `SCORE_FIELD` in the schema definition:
+To add a document specific score, that causes the document to appear higher or lower in results, set a value for the `doc_score` field.
+We specified the `SCORE_FIELD` in the schema definition to hold the document weight value.

 ```sh
 127.0.0.1:12543> HSET doc:2 title "Redis Labs" body "Modules" url "<https://redislabs.com/modules>" visits 102 doc_score 0.8
 OK